Step 2: Publishing Tank State Output via JointState Topics¶

 config->body()->name()

-For more information on the config object, please refer to Tip: About the definition of the SimpleController class .
+For more information about the config object, see Supplement: About SimpleController Class Definition.

-In ROS, topics are designed to be output by the corresponding publisher, and the Publisher class for this is defined in roscpp.
-In the sample controller, the following member variable corresponds to the publisher.
+In ROS, topics are output by corresponding publishers, and roscpp defines a Publisher class for this purpose.
+The member variable corresponding to the publisher is:

 ros::Publisher jointStatePublisher;

-In order to publish, you need to prepare a message (data) for the corresponding topic.
-To do this, you must first determine the message type.
-In this sample, we will use the sensor_msgs::JointState type defined in a standard ROS package.
+To publish, you need to prepare a message (data) for the corresponding topic.
+First, determine the message type.
+This sample uses the “sensor_msgs::JointState” type defined in a standard ROS package.

 rosmsg show sensor_msgs/JointState

-In order to use this message type from C++ code, define a variable of the class corresponding to the message type.
-If the message type is already installed as a package, the header file for using it in C++ should also be installed.
-In that case, there will be a C++ class that corresponds directly to the name of the message type.
+To use this message type from C++ code, define a variable of the corresponding class.
+If the message type is already installed as a package, the C++ header file should also be installed, providing a C++ class that directly corresponds to the message type name.

-In order to use the JointState type here, include the corresponding header first.
+To use the JointState type, first include the corresponding header:

 #include <sensor_msgs/JointState.h>